 Finally, as the birthplace of fetal surgery, all major national clinical trials in fetal surgery have been led by our group.
 The world renowned Fetal Treatment Center, led by Dr. Hanmin Lee, continues to be the world's leader in developing novel techniques in fetal surgery.
 Currently, we are one of two clinical sites for a randomized prospective trial funded by the FDA comparing prenatal and postnatal surgery for spina bifida.

-Other ongoing clinical trials include investigations of novel treatment strategies for congenital diaphragmatic hernia, congenital cystic adenomatoid malformation, and pectus excavatum.
+Other ongoing clinical research include investigations of novel treatment strategies for congenital diaphragmatic hernia, congenital cystic adenomatoid malformation, and pectus excavatum.
 The administrative machinery and structural support of the Fetal Treatment Center has been a critical element in uniting our basic science, translational, and clinical research efforts, resulting in quantifiable improvements in the outcomes and quality of life of our patients and their families.

 The research conducted by our Principal Investigators spans basic science investigation to translational approaches to novel clinical therapies in the area of fetal and pediatric surgery.